 Golf is an outdoor game played on a course that includes greens, fairways, roughs, and usually bunkers and water hazards.
-A standard round of golf includes playing 18 holes over a course that measures about 6,000 to 7,000 yards.
+A standard round of golf includes playing 18 holes over a course that measures about 6,000 to 8,000 yards.
 Each hole

-- Includes a tee area, fairway, rough, and green, and usually varies in length from 100 to 600 yards - Begins from a tee and ends at a green that has a cup that is 4.5 inches in diameter, dug into the green and marked with a flagstick - Has a "par" (predetermined number of strokes to complete play)
+- · Includes a tee area, fairway, rough, and green, and usually varies in length from 100 to 600 yards - Begins from a teeing ground and ends at a green that has a cup that is 4.5 inches in diameter, dug into the green and marked with a flagstick - Has a "par" (predetermined number of strokes to complete play)

 The object of golf is to get the golf ball, using specially designed golf clubs, into the cup (also known as the hole) in as few strokes as possible, following the "Rules of Golf."
-Players try to drive the ball from the tee (the starting point) to the fairway to the green, which has closely cut grass.
+Players try to drive the ball from the teeing ground (the starting point) to the fairway to the green, which has closely cut grass.
 Usually on each side of the fairway is the rough, which can include long grass, trees, and bushes.
 Fairway bunkers and water hazards can provide other obstacles.
 Once a player reaches the green, he uses a putter to roll the ball over the surface of the green and into the hole.

 Each hole on a course is rated as a par 3, par 4, or par 5, depending on its length.
 For example, a hole is determined to be a par 3 if a golfer is able to reach the green in one shot from the tee.
 Two putts is considered the standard for each hole, so by reaching the green on a par 3 in one shot and two-putting, a golfer is said to have "parred" the hole.
 It should take two shots to reach a par 4 and three to reach a par 5.
 Par for an 18-hole course is determined by adding the total par scores for all 18 holes.

-The two most common forms of play in golf are stroke play and match play.
+The two most common forms of play in golf are stroke play (also called medal play) and match play.
 In stroke play, a player counts each swing attempted at the ball and adds them for the total score.
-In competition, the player with the fewest strokes over a set number of holes is the winner.
-Ties usually are decided by playoffs, or extra holes.
-There also can be stroke play among teams, with the lowest team score winning.